AxelNennker/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ### Purpose as part of scope

-This Camara document states that OpenID Connect requests MUST contain purpose in the scope value.
-Purpose shall be used from [W3C DPV purpose definition](https://w3c.github.io/dpv/dpv/#vocab-purpose).
 Below is an example how purpose is added to scope values.

 `dpv:<dpvValue>#<space delimited scope values>`